-Until 9:00AM on January 7, a team may request (for any reason) to leave behind the last team (without penalty).
+Until 9:00AM on race day, a team may request (for any reason) to leave behind the last team (without penalty).
 Their new start time will then be adjusted to their actual start time.

 All teams must use the officially marked race course.

-Knik 200 teams must sign in and out of the Yentna Station checkpoint.
-They must also sign in and out at the Eagle Quest Lodge checkpoint for both the inbound and outbound legs of the race.
+Mushers must sign in and sign out at Yentna Station and sign off as having passed through the Deshka Landing/Eagle Quest check point on both the inbound and outbound legs of the race.